 To make sure your skin is properly moisturized and protected against the harmful rays of the sun, use the Vine Vera Resveratrol Cabernet Replenishing Moisture Cream, which provides an SPF of 30.

-Incorporate Antioxidants in Your Routine to Protect Against Free Radicals
+Incorporate Antioxidants in Your Routine

 If you’re exploring big cities, you could be exposed to a lot of smog and pollution in the air.
 In the gray smoke of pollution, there are free radicals — little unstable molecules that can break down the healthy collagen and elastin in your skin.
-This can result in the early onset of wrinkles and age spots.
+This can result in the early appearance of wrinkles and age spots.

 Free radicals have missing electrons and try to find a “host” to latch onto so that they can become stable again.
 They do this by attaching themselves to your skin, which then causes something called “oxidative stress” — a culprit of skin cell destruction.